OMahoneyM/MITOS-Container/README.md

 # MITOS-Container
-Instructions to use MITOS mitochondrial genome annotater as a Docker container for use on local machines
+Instructions to use MITOS mitochondrial genome annotator as a Docker container for use on local machines.

 MITOS & MITOS 2 currently use a number of depreciated dependencies that make it difficult to install using Bioconda.
 I Below is the quickest and easiest way I have found to get started with MITOS on a local machine.